-Appliance efficiency standards make our refrigerators, washing machines and other appliances run just as effectively while saving us money, reducing carbon emissions and saving energy.
+Appliances: Appliance efficiency standards make our refrigerators, washing machines, and other appliances run just as effectively while saving us money, reducing carbon emissions, and saving energy.
 A recent study showed that the savings from all existing U.S. appliance standards—from the time each went into effect through 2035—will net consumers $1.1 trillion in cumulative savings and reduce annual carbon emissions in 2035 by 470 million metric tons, about equal to the emissions from 118 coal-fired power plants.
 To maximize these cost and energy savings for all Americans, we are pursuing the adoption of new and updated state and federal standards set to the maximum technical efficiency potential.

 Energy Efficiency For All: Energy Efficiency for All (EEFA) is dedicated to linking the energy and housing sectors together in order to tap the benefits of energy efficiency for millions of low-income families.
 The project is a partnership of the Energy Foundation, Elevate Energy, National Housing Trust, and Natural Resources Defense Council.
 This project is made possible with funding support from The JPB Foundation.
 EEFA works with electric and gas utilities and their regulators interested in innovative energy efficiency program designs and advises housing finance agencies on best practices in building owner engagement and finance products.
 Members collaborate with owners, managers, businesses and advocates in order to achieve energy savings in multifamily properties.